 The application for a change of residence must be submitted to your local foreigners authority.
 The form for this can be found here in .pdf format.
 Please note that further documents may be requested as part of the processing of your application.

 The Skilled Immigration Act has created an opportunity for employers to enable skilled workers from outside the EU/EEA to enter Germany more quickly and with less bureaucracy.
 The aim is to facilitate entry into the German labor market.
 To apply for an accelerated skilled worker procedure, proof of an employment contract or a concrete job offer, a qualification recognized in Germany and, if applicable, German language skills in accordance with the Common European Framework of Reference for Languages must be provided.
 The involvement of the Federal Employment Agency is also usually essential.
 The skilled worker can work in an occupation for which the acquired qualification qualifies them.
 This means that employment in related professions is also possible.
 However, unskilled and semi-skilled occupations are excluded.
-With vocational training recognized in Germany, the residence permit also allows skilled workers to pursue qualified employment in all occupations for which their qualification qualifies them.
+With vocational training recognized in Germany, the residence permit also allows skilled workers to pursue qualified employment in all professions for which their qualification qualifies them.
 You can find more detailed information on the accelerated skilled worker procedure here.

 The following documents are required to apply for the accelerated skilled worker procedure in accordance with Section 81a (2) of the Residence Act: